SiteAmphi. Buffon, Campus Paris Diderot 15 rue Hélène Brion 75013 Paris France

-Territories are both a social construct and a materiality observed by different disciplinary fields.
-This broad interdisciplinarity is a difficult, yet necessary, pioneer front.
-Another frontier to be crossed is the all too frequent gulf between researchers and the actors of territorial development.
-Territorial data are a field that offers opportunities for fertile debate.
+Territories are both a social construction and a material existence observed by different disciplinary fields.
+This broad interdisciplinarity constitutes a difficult but necessary frontier.
+Another frontier that needs crossing is the all-too-frequent distance between researchers and stakeholders in territorial development.
+Territorial data are a way of rendering these confrontations productive.

 These two days will see 60 interventions within 18 sessions: conflicts and compromises; territorial information; medias and territories; mobility, subject and territory; territoire as coordinator; the territories of the living togetherness; territorial cohesion as project; patrimonialisation at stake; regional integration; contributive data; cross-bordering; how territories resist to streams; territories and proximity; individuals as territorial players; territories and energy alternatives; territorial gaps; territorial indicators.